aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

 Again, we see the `run` and `initialize` methods pattern. `run` calls our two processor methods, `dot_product` and `filter`, directly.
-Each method accomplishes one of our two remaining steps. `dot_product` isolates movement in the direction of gravity, and filter applies the low-pass and high-pass filters in sequence to remove jumpy and slow peaks.
+Each method accomplishes one of our two processing operations. `dot_product` isolates movement in the direction of gravity, and filter applies the low-pass and high-pass filters in sequence to remove jumpy and slow peaks.

 ## Pedometer Functionality